Architecture - Masters

 Project Ignite

-The Institutional Anchor, Ignite, and the Field Station, Nest are sister projects based in Kenilworth and the Imbil State Forest.
 The proposal will become the new hub of research for climate change & environmental science, fire retardant materials in construction, cultural burning and rainforest regeneration in the Imbil State Forest.
 The Bureau of Meteorology, CSIRO and the Firesticks Alliance will lead the research of fire systems - tackling an area of research which is still plagued with gaps of knowledge.
 Ignite will provide an opportunity for a holistic research approach to the warming climate, while gathering data on construction materials + techniques which could see a brighter architectural future in fire-prone regions.

 fire ecology + rainforest regeneration